Overview of today’s material

 • Conditional probabilities

-• What’s the probability of it raining tomorrow given that it’s raining today?
+• What’s the probability of rain tomorrow given that it’s raining today?

-• What’s the probability of it raining tomorrow given that it’s not today?
+• What’s the probability of rain tomorrow given that it’s not raining today?

 • Persistence